The Originator Of Dance Calligraphy

 She also created a fashionable new look of the Pointe Shoes by designing elegant pointe stickers.
 Watch how she made the designs: Dance Calligraphy onto the Pointe Shoes.
 She was interviewed by DANS and DANCE Informa USA about this.
 The pointe stickers are called The Pointe Elegantia’s® and they have been successfully trademarked in 2019.
 Available at On Stage Dancewear Store in NYC.

-DANCE Informa USA also wrote about Meeke’s art as it was to her great honor used as inspiration for many ballet choreographies, for the big show Love&Memory by vibrant ballet company Dance En L’Air in NYC directed by Yuka Kawazu in fall and and winter 2018.
+DANCE Informa USA also wrote about Meeke as to her great honor her art was used as inspiration for many ballet choreographies performed at the succesful ballet show Love&Memory by vibrant ballet company Dance En L’Air in NYC directed by Yuka Kawazu in fall and and winter 2018.
 Every ballet piece had her art as backdrop as well.
 Beautiful!

 Meeke Mutter: “I love colors, especially gold.
 I am inspired by dance, colors, nature and calligraphy.
 Being an artist means being able to focus, having patience, having the desire to create and knowing this is your purpose.
 This is how you can mean something for other people by sharing in my case beauty and good energy.